 There’s a lot of chatter about how the people executing are more important than the idea.
 And that’s true to some extent.
 But your idea is important.
 You might know everything there is to know about building a business, from how to create a business plan to accounting to marketing your product.
 But unless you have an idea, you’ve got nothing.
 Ideas are where it all starts, and in order to start a business you need to find one, and then know whether you’ve got a good one on your hands.

-It doesn’t matter if you’re Richard Branson or someone who’s never started a business before.
+It doesn’t matter if you’re Mark Cuban or someone who’s never started a business before.
 Here’s a foolproof way you can not only generate a whole list of business ideas, but also test and validate to see if they’re profitable or not.

 Without further ado, here’s Foundr five-step plan to generating and validating your business ideas.

 Foolproof Business Ideas